 The specific academic entry requirements for each bachelor’s programme are listed under the relevant programme description.

 Because of their popularity, some bachelor’s programmes are oversubscribed.
 For these programmes a quota has been set for the number of students who can be allocated a place.
 This is known as a 'numerus fixus'.
-At Leiden University there are currently nine bachelor’s programmes with a numerus fixus:
+At Leiden University there are currently the following bachelor’s programmes with a numerus fixus:

 - Biomedical Sciences (in Dutch)